Kimmuie/MeltedMarsh/README.md

 <br>

 This website is under development.
 However, It playable on desktop only and you can still play as demo by click on green button that say <>Code >> Download Zip >> Extract All >> Open in VSCode and use "npm run dev" in terminal.(don't forget to cd location)
+It will playable as website when it finished.

 ### Flowchart
 <div>